mindspore-ai/docs/docs/mindarmour/docs/source_en/protect_user_privacy_with_suppress_privacy.md

 Here is an example showing that how to train a neural network model in MindSpore using the LeNet model, MNIST dataset, and the SuppressourPrivacy optimizer.

-> This example is for the Ascend 910 AI processor and you can download the full sample code at <https://gitee.com/mindspore/mindarmour/blob/master/examples/privacy/sup_privacy/sup_privacy.py>
+> This example is for the Atlas training series and you can download the full sample code at <https://gitee.com/mindspore/mindarmour/blob/master/examples/privacy/sup_privacy/sup_privacy.py>

 ## Implementation